LibanTheDev/WeatherApp/README.md

 # WeatherApp
-Weather App using Forecast.io API
+Weather App using OpenWeatherMap API, jQuery, HTML, and CSS